MicrosoftDocs/power-automate-docs/articles/desktop-flows/actions-reference/conditionals.md

 |[Else if](#elseif)|
 |[If](#if)|
 |[Switch](#switch)|

+## Gettin started with Conditionals

+Conditional actions allow you to modify flow actions at runtime, based on information available in the environment.

+You can find more information on how to use the conditional actions [here](../use-conditionals.md)

+# Loops actions

 ### <a name="iffileaction"></a> If file exists
 Marks the beginning of a conditional block of actions depending on whether a file exists or not